 407 South Jefferson Street, Pensacola, FL 32502 - United States

 The Pensacola Museum of Art presents engaging cross-disciplinary exhibitions, educational programming, and stewards a growing collection of modern and contemporary art of the nineteenth, twentieth, and twenty-first centuries.
 The museum aims to promote the understanding and appreciation of art and ideas to audiences in the Northwest Florida region and beyond.
 We endeavor to create dialogue between university and community audiences by engendering experiences of joy, discovery, and creativity through diverse perspectives, and the transdisciplinary interactions of art, culture, the humanities, science, and technology.

-The Pensacola Museum of Art, housed in the 1906 City Jail, is open Tuesday through Thursday 10 am until 5 pm, Friday and Saturday 10 am until 7 pm, and Sunday Noon to 4 pm.
+The Pensacola Museum of Art, housed in the 1906 City Jail, is open Tuesday through Saturday 10 a.m. until 4 p.m., and Sunday Noon to 4 p.m.
 Managed by the University of West Florida Historic Trust.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.